Isaiah Chapter 44

 This is the height of foolishness to make a god of something you can see, or hold in your hand.
 They did not even stop to think where the tree came from.
 This is as foolish as man can get.
 God will not permit this folly.

 Isaiah 44:18 “They have not known nor understood: for he hath shut their eyes, that they cannot see; [and] their hearts, that they cannot understand.”

 God must open our spiritual eyes, that we might see, and our ears of understanding, before we can know.
 He is angry with these idolaters and allows them to continue in spiritual blindness and deafness.

 I have said many times in these lessons; I believe that is what is wrong with most who proclaim to believe in Jesus today.
-They are looking with physical eyes at the Bible, and do not understand God really.
-My Bible says God is Spirit.
-Since God authored the Bible, the only way to understand is in the Spirit.
+They are looking with physical eyes at the Bible, and do not really understand God.
+My Bible says God is a Spirit.
+Since God authored the Bible, the only way to understand is through the Spirit.

 Isaiah 44:19 “And none considereth in his heart, neither [is there] knowledge nor understanding to say, I have burned part of it in the fire; yea, also I have baked bread upon the coals thereof; I have roasted flesh, and eaten [it]: and shall I make the residue thereof an abomination? shall I fall down to the stock of a tree?”

 This just shows the height of misunderstanding.
 Notice, the heart is where the understanding is, and not in the eyes.

 Isaiah 44:20 “He feedeth on ashes: a deceived heart hath turned him aside, that he cannot deliver his soul, nor say, [Is there] not a lie in my right hand?”

 “Deceived heart … lie”: Like eating ashes, which provide no nourishment, idolatry is a deception, from which the sinner gets nothing but judgment (Prov.
 15:14; Hosea 12:1).